 Here’s the thing.
 We all commented on how we loved our ski day and it had been a long time since we’d all had one that combined beauty and fun.

 After my one day initiation into skiing in Japan, I wish I could have had a solid week of skiing across several more resorts including Niseko and Furano.
-Niseko receives on average 14 m of snow every winter so I can only dream about what a few powder days would look like here.
+Niseko receives on average 14 metres of snow every winter so I can only dream about what a few powder days would look like here.
 It would rank up there as one of the top things to do in winter in Hokkaido.

 Lake Mashu, a caldera lake in Akan National Park, reportedly vies for the title of “clearest lake in the world.”
 It’s deep, with clear blue water though on a day in late February we didn’t appreciate that.
 Fog did engulf the far shore – something the lake is also famous for.